neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 Exception naming basically follows the rules for naming classes.
 There are two possible types of exceptions: generic exceptions and specific exceptions.
-Generic exceptions should be named "Exception" preceeded by their namespace.
+Generic exceptions should be named "Exception" preceded by their namespace.
 Specific exceptions should reside in their own sub-namespace end with the word ``Exception``.

 * ``\TYPO3\FLOW3\Object\Exception``